Quantum Wasserstein isometries of the $n$-qubit state space: a Wigner-type result: Introduction

 We denote the induced transport cost operator by $C_{\text{sym},n},$ which is given by

 where $I_n$ stands for the identity map on $\C^{2^n}.$

 Throughout this work, by isometry we mean simply a distance-preserving transformation, and we do not assume surjectivity, injectivity or continuity.
 Clearly, if the distance is a bona fide metric (and it is important to note that quantum Wasserstein distances are not!) then every isometry is injective and continuous.
+As mentioned in Subsection \ref{subsec:motiv-and-main-res}, even on the qubit state space there exist exotic (in the sense that they are non-injective, non-continuous, and non-surjective) maps that preserve certain quantum Wasserstein distances --- see Theorem 2 in \cite{SV-2025-qubit-QW-isom} and Theorem 2 in \cite{GPTV23}.